curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 Also note that the font compiler will not "stack" these diacritics.

+#### The Keming Machine Tags

+Keming Machine Tags define the rough shape of the glyph.
+Please read `keming_machine.txt` for further information.

 #### NOTES
 - If glyphs are right or centre aligned, they must be aligned in the same way inside of the bitmap; the font compiler assumes every variable-width glyphs to have a width of 15, regardless of the tagged width.